hathitrust/feddocs_registry/docs/source_field_specs.md

 series
 ------
-	type: String
+	type: array of strings
-	A string identifying the series module name responsible for enumeration/chronology processing.
+	An array of strings identifying the series module name responsible for enumeration/chronology processing.
 This is NOT a series title although it may be similar.
 Some are not series at all, but a collection of similar/related documents that can be processed together, e.g. Civil Rights Commission.
-This should become an (ordered) array of strings, because documents may be members of multiple series. todo
+This has become an (ordered) array of strings, because documents may be members of multiple series.
+The first series in the array is used for enumchron parsing.

 source
 ------